kyomangold/tech-europe-hack-paris/README.md

 # Best-In-Class – AI Tutor

 An AI-powered tutor that helps students master any subject using the Feynman technique - learning by teaching.
 The platform features a Next.js frontend and a Python backend with LiveKit and Beyond Presence integration for real-time, voice-based interactions.
 Students explain concepts in their own words.
 The AI provides feedback, guidance, and targeted questions to deepen understanding.
-In "Teacher Mode" the AI can leverage the OpenAI Agents API to search the web for more information or retrieve knowledge from a provided PDF (e.g., textbook, lecture slides, notes, and more).
+In "Teacher Mode" the AI can leverage the OpenAI Agents API to search the web for more information or retrieve knowledge from a provided PDF (e.g., textbook, lecture slides, notes, etc.).

 ![Best-In-Class - AI Tutor Screenshot](./best_in_class_ai_feynman.png)